-For both prediction types, the reservoir states are all cleared to zero prior to forecasting, and then ran over the 7 t{warmup} days prior to the validation time frame, hence providing an initial condition for the model to begin from.
-The metaparameters Via cross validation, several metaparameters $(\sigma, N, \text{ and } t{warmup})$ were optimized and the values that were found to work well with the model-perform the best are described in Table 1.
-The spectral radius ρ of A was set to one by dividing A by it's largest eigenvalue.
-It was noticed that the results were not significantly increased for a value of t{warmup} greater than 35 days.
+For both prediction types, the reservoir states are all cleared to zero prior to forecasting, and then ran over $t{warmup}$ days prior to the validation time frame, hence providing an initial condition for the model to begin from.
+Via cross validation, several metaparameters ( $\sigma$ , N, and $t{warmup}$ ) were optimized and the values that were found to perform the best are described in Table 1.
+It was noticed that the results were not significantly increased for a value of $t{warmup}$ greater than 35 days.
 Results did consistently improve with an increasing reservoir dimension N, leading us to choose the value N = 1000.
-One of the most important values in tuning the performance of the reservoir computer was found to be more sensitive metaparameters was the value of σ , the value which determined the which was found to provide optimal results when having a magnitude of the values in the input matrix W{in} order 10^{-4} .
-In the spirit of simplicity, we choose not to rigorously optimize the remaining metaparameters, and rather choose them based off of heuristics.
+One of the more sensitive metaparameters was the value of $\sigma$ , which was found to provide optimal results when having a magnitude of the order $10^{-4}$ .
+In the spirit of simplicity, we choose not to rigorously optimize the remaining metaparameters, and rather choose them

+140 based off of heuristics.